Backing Up and Restoring the Appliance Configuration

 Configuration file size for Backup and Restore

 Previously, appliance configuration files could be backed up and restored to-and-from an internal HSM, or a Backup HSM, as long as the configuration file size did not exceed 64 kilobytes.
-With Luna Network HSM 7 appliance software version 7.8.5 onward, the file size constraint is removed, and you can backup and restore configuration files very much larger than 64K bytes in size.
+Using Luna Appliance Software 7.8.5 or newer, the file size constraint is removed, and you can backup and restore configuration files very much larger than 64K bytes in size.
 A possible use for this ability is if you have a large number of clients configured for the current appliance.

 Compatibility with previous practice is preserved.